 During our Da Nang visit, we stayed in a serviced unit in Kua Casa Apartments that we found on Airbnb – if you are not already an Airbnb member, use this link to join and save money on your first stay!

-Located just a short walk from the beach, the boutique Kua Casa accommodations are stylishly decorated, clean and comfortable.
-In addition to the kitchen, we also had a small balcony where we could enjoy morning coffee and there is a shared rooftop balcony that is available for guest use.
-For travelers basing themselves in the city for a few days, we think Kua Casa Apartments is a great place to stay.
+Located just a short walk from the Da Nang beach, the boutique Kua Casa accommodations are stylishly decorated, clean and comfortable.
+In addition to the kitchen, we also had a small balcony where we could enjoy morning coffee and there is also a shared rooftop deck.
+For travelers basing themselves in Da Nang for a few days, we think Kua Casa Apartments is a great place to stay.

 There are hundreds – probably thousands – of hotels in Da Nang.
 With options ranging from posh resorts on the beach to cheap hotels in Da Nang city center, visitors have ample choices.